 The Seven Best Diving Watches To Buy Now

 For almost as long as wristwatches have existed, people have wanted to take them underwater.
 Rolex invented the first properly waterproof watch in the shape of the Oyster case in 1926 and the following year pioneered the concept of the “brand ambassador” by putting one on the wrist of cross-Channel swimmer Ms Mercedes Gleitze.
-Waterproofing improved rapidly as watch companies met the demands of the world’s militaries in the 1940s, and diving watches achieved true popularity in the 1950s and 1960s as scuba diving became a leisure activity.
-Nowadays, they are prized for their durability, rugged looks and simple designs as much as for their ability to operate beneath the waves, but that doesn’t stop Switzerland’s finest continuing to enhance their aquatic performance.
-Here are seven of the coolest and most capable dive watches on the market today.
+Waterproofing improved rapidly as watch companies met the demands of the world’s militaries in the 1940s, and diving watches achieved true popularity in the 1950s and 1960s as scuba diving became a leisure activity, accelerating technological advances in screwed-down crowns, rubber gaskets and rotating bezel rings circling the dial.
+Nowadays, they are prized for their workaday “throw on and forget” factor, bold and simple looks, their thick case’s resistance to magnetism… But that doesn’t stop Switzerland’s finest continuing to enhance their aquatic performance.
+Here are seven of the coolest dive watches on the market today.

 Like Sir Sean Connery stripping from wetsuit to dinner suit at the start of Goldfinger, timing an explosion with his equally appropriate Rolex Sub, the Polaris Date sashays effortlessly and reminiscently from scuba to bar.
 Given Jaeger-LeCoultre’s mastery of every conceivable point in manufacturing a precision timekeeper, you needn’t be fooled by this rugged water baby’s arguably higher-scoring sartorial cool.
 Sure enough, it will see you or any secret operative all the way down to 200 murky metres.
 And that’s even complete with its most dashing party piece: a sapphire caseback looking into the new generation calibre 899 mechanics.